svn2github/wordpress-vip-plugins/camptix/readme.txt

 1. Download and extract CampTix in your `wp-content/plugins` directory
 1. Activate the plugin through the Plugins menu in WordPress
 1. Go to Tickets - Setup to configure your event settings and payment methods
-1. Creat a ticket or two, place the `[camptix]` shortcode on a Page
+1. Create a ticket or two, place the `[camptix]` shortcode on a Page
 1. Start selling!

 For more information, visit the [Getting Started](https://github.com/automattic/camptix/wiki "Getting Started") guide on CampTix Wiki.